 Search the FSU libraries collection through the main library website.

-For FSU-owned items, complete the express delivery request form.
+For FSU items located on the Tallahassee campus, complete the express delivery request form.

 For non-FSU items, request through interlibrary loan.

-For reference help, contact the FSU Panama City Library and Learning Center staff at (850) 770-2140 or e-mail email@example.com.
+For reference help, visit the library, contact the FSU Panama City Library and Learning Center staff at (850) 770-2140, or e-mail email@example.com.

 Printing is cashless for your convenience.
-To print in the library or the Barron Bldg., second floor, first transfer funds to your FSU card: login to my.fsu.edu, click Blackboard, then FSU card.
+To print in the library or the Barron building (second floor), first transfer funds to your FSU card: login to my.fsu.edu, click the Student tab, then scroll to FSU Card.

 FSU Panama City Library Resources